 Deal talk: Finding the decision maker

-When doing sales, one of the harder parts is finding the true decision maker for the deal.
+When doing a deal, one of the harder parts is finding the true decision maker for the deal.
 The question below seems simple —

 Isn’t the decision maker the person talking to you?